 Any pet parent who cares for an allergic pup knows that it can really put a damper on your daily lifestyle.
 The cones, the creams, the clouded antihistamine haze, the self-harming behaviors that often kick in the moment you turn your back.
 With Maizy, the tiniest hot spot can quickly bloom into an angry brushfire that leaves her chewing and clawing maniacally.

 We’ve tried nearly every remedy — and while I’m not professing to offer any guaranteed cures, I do want to share the trial-and-error ways we’ve developed over time to help Maizy.
-I’ve also included personal observations about what’s worked best in our case.
+I’ve also included personal observations about what’s worked best in our case when it comes to dealing with an itchy dog.

 Does your dog smell like a big, fluffy corn chip?
 Close your eyes, take a quick whiff, and consider.
 Our Maizy normally exudes this faint aroma — and according to our animal nutritionist, that “snack chippy” smell often signals skin-level yeast overgrowth.
 Some pets naturally tend toward this condition, and others attain it as the result of a carb-heavy diet (aka the “constant kibble and crunchy cookie” regimen).